 Did you know…?

-The monkeys typically run from danger, but males have been observed confronting dogs and even mobbing and surrounding a leopard!
+These monkeys typically run from danger, but males have been observed confronting dogs and even mobbing and surrounding a leopard, in rare displays of courage!

 8.)
 If a rogue male should appear to challenge a dominant male, a fight will ensue with teeth being bared and even other geladas will join in to chase away the rival male!